 Skip to main content

 Slash commands give you quick, keyboard-driven access to Herm’s full feature surface without leaving the composer.
 Typing / in the input area opens a live popover that filters commands as you type, shows descriptions and argument hints, and supports tab-completion for subcommands.
-Press Return on any highlighted entry — or finish typing the full command and press Return — to execute it.
+Press Return on a highlighted entry, or finish typing the command and press Return.

 How the popover works